davamram/TopHiggsMEManalysis/README.md

 # TopHiggsMEManalysis
 Tools designed to help MEMmultilepton analyses

-1) FlatTreeMEMproducer: produces MEM results provided an input as a flat tree
+1) FlatTreeMEMproducer: produces MEM results provided a flat tree as input

 2) SubGradientMinimizer: a custom minimizer, alternative to Minuit, designed to be a good local minimum finder for MEM kinematic fits problems